 For MSc by Research students, your particular degree programme will require that certain courses are taken.
-The choice of remaining optional courses are discussed with your subject Programme Director (the Postgraduate Advisor) and, where appropriate, your supervisor bearing in mind any Research Council requirements, and any particular training needs raised by your anticipated research.
+If your programme has optional courses, these are discussed with your subject Programme Director (the Postgraduate Advisor) and, where appropriate, your supervisor bearing in mind any Research Council requirements, and any particular training needs raised by your anticipated research.
 You can have a look at available courses in Path.

-Questions about the suitability of a course for a particular student are decided by the Course Organiser, in consultation if necessary with the Director of the Graduate School.
+Questions about the suitability of a course for a particular student are decided by the Course Organiser, in consultation if necessary with the Director of Postgraduate Research.

 For PhD students, course choices are discussed with your Supervisor(s) and your subject area Postgraduate Advisor, bearing in mind the requirements of your particular degree programme, Research Council requirements, and any particular training needs raised by your anticipated research.